zMaxKunGz/CP-DSAI-Project-EEG/README.md

 After we have selected the dataset, we try to understand the experiment behind the dataset and try read all document that the dataset owner provide.<br>
 We also need to setup our environment for this testing for each person in our group.
 Also, try to load the dataset and import to python code.<br>
 In the next week we will focus on preprocessing the dataset for training and find some paper about appropriate model for classification.<br> <br>
-<b>Pasit: Try to load data into project by using the library that project owner provide.
+<b>Pasit:</b> Try to load data into project by using the library that project owner provide.
 Reading the library code to understand process that the project owner use to process and import data.
 Read about mne library.
-Testing some code.</b><br>
+Testing some code.<br>
 <b>Saratoon:</b><br>
-<b>Nopphawan:</b><br>
+<b>Nopphawan:</b> Set up new environment and install all neccesary packages, Read the document about MNE package.
+Try to play with MNE package.<br>
 <b>Nuttun:</b><br>
 <br>